ytakefuji/defense/README.md

 $ pip install milspend

-# How to install milspend on Windows 11 and 10
+# How to install milspend if you have a trouble.
 $ pip install milspend --force-reinstall --no-cache-dir --no-binary :all:

 # How to run milspend